 “Yeah.”
 Alex sighed.
 “I thought so, too.
 But I guess that’s why we’re the trainees, huh?”

 “Guess so.”
 She glanced at the Forbidden Forest again, and then tapped the map with her wand.
 It went dark.
 “Think we’ll be getting squad assignments today?”

 Alex slumped down in his chair.
 “I dunno,” he said morosely.
 “But I bet you get a great assignment and I have to follow Dad around for a year.”

 They did not end up getting their squad assignments that day, though when they were eating lunch Rose’s cousin Victoire hinted that it would be happening before the week was out.
 She looked strangely pleased with herself, though Rose wasn’t sure if it was just because she knew when it was happening or if she’d succeeded in convincing their boss to put Rose with her.
-She had failed to convince him to do so with James, but maybe things were different now.
+The timing hadn’t been right with James, but maybe things were different now.

 When Rose tried to press her, however, Victoire had just laughed and changed the subject.
 She was just going to have to try to be patient.

 She already knew from experience that she wasn’t very good at it, though.

 At the end of the day, James poked his head in, and she followed him out to the floo network.
 It landed them in the lobby of the witches-and-wizards-only building he and Albus lived in, and they climbed the flight of stairs that led to the flat.